yhpurm/Final-Year-Project-Applied-Diss/client/app/MapsComponents/README.md

 ## Services
 - Profile Service: This service is used to provide the locations of friends you've added in the past.
 - Status Service: This service is used to provide the locations of the statuses you've posted in the past.
-- Auth Service: This service was created by our group memeber Donal to secure all data passed to and from this component.

 ### Refrences
 - [Google Maps](https://developers.google.com/maps/)